lchen104/blackjack-2/README.md

 8. Display the player info and store lifetimeCredits and credits to localStorage
 9. Player can choose to HIT or Stand

-** Added 2 additional checks initially:
+** Added 3 additional checks initially:

-1. Check if lifetimeCredit greater than 500 (To remind the user how much they have added funds)
+1. Check if lifetimeCredit greater than 500 (To remind the user how much funds they have added in their lifetime)
 2. Check if the player has any funds to play
+3. Added a check to see if lifetimeCredit and credits in the localStorage has already been created.
+If they haven't been created, create them.
+This was to prevent the values from being overwritten each time user refreshes page or clicking reset button in the blackjack game.

 Created by: Leo Chen